QuasarApp/CQtDeployer/README.md

 # ![Logo](res/CQtDeployer_banner_web.png)

 ****************************
+## Support the project
+If you like what we do and it benefits you, you can support the project on the official page [QuasarApp in Patreon](https://www.patreon.com/QuasarApp)

 ## What is CQtDeployer
 The CQtDeployer is application for extract all depends library of executable and create launch script for your application.